Cruise Industry AI Visibility Benchmark

 Develop content strategies specifically designed for AI citation and recommendation.

-All brands ranked by Position Score (higher is better), color-coded by strategic category.
-Position Score measures how prominently a brand appears when mentioned in AI responses.
+All cruise brands ranked by Position Score (higher is better), color-coded by strategic category.
+Position Score measures how prominently a destination appears when mentioned in AI responses.

 Complete ranking with position scores, share of voice, and total mentions for each brand analyzed.